CAMILLE AUBRAY'S LASAGNE ALLA PETRINA

 You can freeze your lasagne as it is right now.
 Or go ahead and cook it!

 Pop your lasagne into the oven and cook for 30-50 minutes, but keep an eye on it.
 It's usually done when you can smell its delightful scent and the sauce is bubbling.
 You want to brown the top but you don't want the pasta to curl or harden.
 If it looks like it's starting to curl, make a tent of tin foil and cover it.
-If your lasagne was frozen, it's best to thaw it out in the refrigerator overnight, and when you put it in oven, cover it with tin foil from the beginning, then remove the cover at the last ten minutes to brown the top.
+If your lasagne was frozen, it's best to thaw it out in the refrigerator overnight, and then, when you are ready to put it in oven, cover it with tin foil at the beginning, then remove the cover at the last ten minutes to brown the top.

 When your lasagne is cooked, take it out of the oven and let it sit for 3-5 minutes to set.